AruulmozhivarmanS/CarND-Semantic-Segmentation/README.md

 ```

 ##### Results
-The results can be found in the '''runs''' folder
+The results can be found in the `runs` folder